 CARR is pleased to have four committed and experienced individuals currently serving on its Board of Directors to help manifest our vision and mission.
 The contribution of each member is invaluable to CARR's ongoing work and service to the community.

-Dr. Joaquin Anguera, Professor, Dept. of Gerontology, San Diego State University (Since 2009)
+Dr. Joaquin Anguera, Professor, Dept. of Gerontology, San Diego State University

 Dr. Anguera is a distinguished San Diegan, having spent over 40 years in the field of aging.
 He spent 30 years with the County of San Diego, Aging and Independence Services in a variety of management position.
 In all positions he was instrumental in making a positive difference for thousands of 65+ individuals.
-Following his retirement, he has maintained an active teaching schedule with San Diego State University, influencing hundreds of students with his special brand of encouragement and compassion.
+Following his retirement, he maintained an active teaching schedule for many years with San Diego State University, influencing hundreds of students with his special brand of encouragement and compassion.
 In 2016 he was appointed by Governor Brown to the California Commission on Aging.
 We are so proud he has been a long and staunch support of CARRs work, and is a founding Board Member.

 Dr. Anguera's Statement: When I heard that my two former students were establishing a non-profit, I felt a sense of pride.
 For these women to take action went way beyond simply learning about the issues that need fixing.
 As time went on and CARR gathered momentum, Chris and Chrisy approached me to participate as a board member.
 I admired their commitment and the relentless pursuit of their goals.
 And, as I began to learn more about the issues and their proposed solutions, I felt deeply honored and accepted the position.

 As a professor of gerontology, I recognize that working directly with seniors may be more rewarding to many.
 Often students and/or community members choose to work alongside older persons who can, in real time, say thank you.
 But for me, I have always found working to improve associated policies, systems, and even mindsets, a more admirable challenge.